fomightez/may2015feng_gr_m/going forward.rst

    `Using MEME to identify TF binding motif from ChIP-seq data <http://ged.msu.edu/angus/tutorials/chipseq-motif-finding.html>`__ and `here <http://ged.msu.edu/angus/tutorials-2012/day5.html>`__.
-For those ready for more see Titus's coverage, with many links, of his advanced week of classes offered first in 2015 `here <http://ivory.idyll.org/blog/2015-small-batch.html>`__.
+For those ready for more, see Titus's coverage (chock for of links) of his week of classes offered first in 2015 for workshop alumni and advanced folks
+   `here <http://ivory.idyll.org/blog/2015-small-batch.html>`__.

 -  `ChIP- and DNase-seq data analysis workshop